 Baddesley Clinton is well-known for their Dahlia beds and they really are spectacular.
 September and October are apparently the best times to see them and even though we went at the end of the season they will still looking absolutely beautiful.
 Who knew that there was such a wide variety with dahlias out there and they inspired me to try and grow my own!
 Which I completely failed at.

 As well as all this they have a big vegetable and kitchen garden.
-It was autumn, and post harvest, when we visited so obviously it wasn’t as full as it would normally be but I imagine in the summer it’s really nice to have a look around.
-They actually had a load of Shakespeare theme scarecrows I seem to remember one year which was really funny, sadly they didn’t have them again this year.
+It always seems to be autumn, and post harvest, when we visit so obviously it wasn’t as full as it would normally be.
+I imagine in the summer it’s really nice to have a look around.
+There are a couple of little summer houses dotted around where you can have lunch if it’s a bit soggy.
+They actually had a load of Shakespeare themed scarecrows one year which were really funny, sadly they didn’t have them again this year.